DEI-Glossar

 >> Gender Identity:

-Inner perception of one’s own gender.
-Regardless of biological gender.
+Internal awareness of one’s own gender.
+Independent of biological sex.
 Recognition promotes psychological well-being.

 >> Gender Pay Gap:

-Difference in pay between men and women.
-Reflects structural inequalities.
-Fighting promotes economic justice.
+Pay gap between men and women reflects structural inequalities.
+Addressing it promotes economic justice.

-Fair treatment and equal opportunities for everyone, regardless of gender, ethnicity or age.
-The aim is to eliminate inequalities.
+Fair treatment and equal opportunities for everyone, regardless of gender, ethnicity, or age.
+The goal is to eliminate inequalities.
 Creates equal opportunities.

 >> Implicit Bias:

-Unconscious stereotypes and biases that influence behavior.
-Reduces objectivity and fairness.
-Training helps to recognize and reduce these.
+Unconscious stereotypes and prejudices influence behavior.
+Reduce objectivity and fairness.
+Training helps identify and reduce these.

 >> Inclusive Design:

-Designing products and services that can be used by everyone.
-Considers diverse needs and abilities.
-Promotes accessibility.
+Designing products and services that are usable by everyone.
+Taking into account different needs and abilities.
+Promoting accessibility.

 >> Inclusive Education:

 Education systems that support all students regardless of their backgrounds.
 Eliminate educational inequalities.
-Promotes equal opportunities.
+Promote equal opportunities.

 >> Inclusive Hiring:

 Hiring practices that promote diversity and equality.
-Avoiding bias and discrimination.
-Increases talent diversity.
+Avoid bias and discrimination.
+Increase talent diversity.

 >> Inclusive Language:

 Use of language that includes and respects all people.
-Avoid discriminatory terms.
+Avoids discriminatory terms.
 Promotes respectful communication.

 >> Inclusive Leadership:

-Leadership style that promotes diversity and inclusion.
-Relies on participatory decision-making processes.
-Creates an integrative working atmosphere.
+A leadership style that promotes diversity and inclusion.
+It relies on participatory decision-making processes.
+It creates an inclusive work environment.

 >> Inclusive Policy:

 Policies that promote diversity and inclusion.
-Relies on transparency and equal treatment.
-Supports sustainable organizational development.
+Emphasize transparency and equal treatment.
+Support sustainable organizational development.

 >> Inclusive Workplace:

-Active inclusion of all people in communities and workplaces.
-Promotes a sense of belonging and appreciation.
+Active inclusion of everyone in communities and workplaces promotes a sense of belonging and appreciation.
 Increases engagement and satisfaction.

-Overlap of different forms of discrimination such as racism and sexism.
+Intersection of different forms of discrimination such as racism and sexism.
 Considers complex identities.
-Promotes holistic understanding of justice.
+Promotes a holistic understanding of justice.

 >> LGBTQ+ Rights: